JurisProject/juris_whitepaper_public/framework.md

 From the parties perspective: For complex disputes that require deep attention of the most skilled jurists, it’s worth paying for a PANEL.
 From the Jurists’ perspective: This is where the real money is.
 But in order to get put on a panel, you need to have very high rep. All of that work spent in SNAP’s is paying off here!
 How it works: The party(s) requesting the PANEL sends a PANEL transaction with JRS attached into the contract.
 All of the assets in the contested contract are moved into escrow.
 Based on the domain specialties marked on the arbitration agreement, a panel of 3 arbitrators is randomly selected.
 The PANEL has 7 days to hear arguments and answer questions.
 At the end of those 7 days, they each issue a judgment.
 The Majority order is binding and causes the escrow to release the smart contract assets in accordance with the order.

-## Arbiter/Jurist Sorting and Selection

-###### PANEL Jurists - ?
-We provide a list of High Jurist with domain expertise, they get some time to do homework, eliminate unacceptable Jurists, and rank remaining?
-Top two from each list are offered the job, check down the list if they don’t bite.
-Those two pick a 3rd who is the “presiding Jurist” basically head jurist.